zacwasielewski/twitter_bootstrap_formalwear/README.markdown

 Twitter Bootstrap Formalwear
 ============================

-`twitter_bootstrap_formalwear` dresses up your Ruby on Rails forms with [Twitter Bootstrap]-friendly markup.
+Twitter Bootstrap Formalwear dresses up your Ruby on Rails forms with [Twitter Bootstrap] markup.
 It is a lightly-modified fork of [`twitter_bootstrap_form_for`](https://github.com/stouset/twitter_bootstrap_form_for).

-Unlike `twitter_bootstrap_formalwear`, which overwrites existing [Rails FormHelper] methods, `twitter_bootstrap_formalwear` extends FormHelper with new methods to generate labels, controls, and control groups.
+Unlike `twitter_bootstrap_form_for`, which overwrites existing [Rails FormHelper] methods, `twitter_bootstrap_formalwear` extends FormHelper with additional methods to generate labels, controls, control groups, and action blocks.

 Because existing methods remain intact, you maintain the option to generate non-Bootstrap markup in your form if necessary.